mturilin/neji/templates/markdown/about.md

 Some of the ideas how improve Neji as standalone project:

 - Add cloud login system using [Akamaru](https://github.com/mturilin/akamaru) (drop-in social authentication system for Django)
-- Make Neji as a Facebook application allowing to code together right on the Facebook web site
+- Make Neji a Facebook application enabling cooperative coding right on the Facebook web site
 - Create a collaborative coding environment for the more serious projects

 Also, Neji could be integrated to a bigger learning platform:

 - Integrate with some free learning service, like Khan academy
 - Integrate with open source learning management system like, [Moodle](http://moodle.org) or [Class2Go](http://class2go.stanford.edu)
-- Integrate in commercial learning system
+- Integrate into a commercial learning system, like my own [GetCCNA](http://getccna.ru) (the web site is in Russian)

 ## About Neji character